WOMEN AND SPENDING

 - 61% of Millennial Moms share content online once a day. – SheKnows, Nov.
 2013

-- 64% of moms put the most trust in recommendations form people they know personally in their social circles. – SheKnows, Nov.
+- 64% of moms put the most trust in recommendations from people they know personally in their social circles. – SheKnows, Nov.
 2013

 MOMS AND BRANDS